light-mode-image

 const results = await MATTRVerifierSDK.requestCredentials(options);

-Once results are returned, you can parse and display them to the user as needed.
-Refer to the tutorial for an example.
+Once results are returned, you can parse and display them to the user as per your requirements.

 How would you rate this page?